-Oscillator characteristics are closely related to board design and should be carefully evaluated by the user, referring to the examples shown in this section.
+Oscillator characteristics of both the masked ROM and ZTAT[TM] versions are closely related to board design and should be carefully evaluated by the user, referring to the examples shown in this section.
 Oscillator circuit constants will differ depending on the oscillator element, stray capacitance in its interconnecting circuit, and other factors.
 Suitable constants should be determined in consultation with the oscillator element manufacturer.
 Design the circuit so that the oscillator element never receives voltages exceeding its maximum rating.